 - Believe that all girls can code!

-- Additionally, candidates must be able to commit to a Virtual Teacher Training workshop prior to the program’s start date.
-Teachers are paid for attending the training and completing all deliverables.
+- Additionally, candidates must be able to commit to a 20 hours of Virtual Teacher Training prior to the program’s start date.
+Teachers are compensated for attending the training and completing all deliverables.

-- Previous teaching, tutoring or mentoring experience, especially in computer science is strongly preferred.
+- Previous teaching, tutoring, after-school program support, or mentoring experience, especially in a technical capacity is strongly preferred.

 - Experience with facilitating virtual zoom meetings and navigating online learning platforms.